Loading the Elevenlabs Text to Speech AudioNative Player...

 A proven methodology having been practiced by many generations.
 But, a timely reminder on these proven steps spelled out.
 They have helped carve out many careers and lives while juggling the daily tasks and responsibilities we all face while making ends meet.
 Keep your eye on the prize, while keeping to your goals & agenda.
 An excellent and proven resource.

-The barter idea is great--it's easy for me to make a friend a scarf when she buys me coffee a few days in a row, or buy her dinner when she helps plan my party (I hate making phonecalls!).
-It's true that you feel better about using your expertise and/or time to actually *help* instead of discussing dollar amounts.
+The barter idea is great–it’s easy for me to make a friend a scarf when she buys me coffee a few days in a row, or buy her dinner when she helps plan my party (I hate making phonecalls!).
+It’s true that you feel better about using your expertise and/or time to actually *help* instead of discussing dollar amounts.

 Barter!
 Barter!
 Barter!